J. J. O'Shee: Origins

 O'Shee was born as John James Shee on 3 November 1866 at Newtown, near Carrick-on-Suir Co.
-Tipperary as the youngest of four sons of John Shee, a farmer, and his wife Mary (née Britton).
+Tipperary as the youngest of four sons of John Shee, a farmer of good means, of Newtown Upper near the hamlet of Faugheen, north of Carrick-on-Suir and his wife Marrianne (née Britton).
 He had five sisters all of whom became nuns.
 He attended the local national school, completing his education at Rockwell College and University College Dublin.
 He first served as a law apprentice with James O'Sullivan in Carraig-on-Suir before qualify as a solicitor in 1890.
 He subsequently opened his own practice in the town, establishing a branch office later in Clonmel.
 Shee changed his name in 1900 to O'Shee.